-The delay table is a list of pairs of numbers that control the MX4m 's multiplex output field or frame rate being sent to the VCR during recording.
-The first column (Hour) is the format number that you would see in the VCR Set Up menu.
-The second column (Delay) is the number of video field times the MX4m waits before putting out the next camera image.
+The delay table is a list of pairs of numbers that control the SX4m 's multiplex output field or frame rate being sent to the VCR during recording.
+The first column (hour) is the format number that youwould see in the VCR Set Up menu.
+The second column (delay) is the number of video fields the SX4m holds each camera's image.

 The delay table allows you to program up to 8 individual hourly format settings.
-If your VCR has more than 8 settings, you will need to pick the set of 8 choices that you are most likely to use in your installation.
+If your VCR has more than 8 settings, you will need to pick the set of choices that you are most likely to use in your installation.
 If your VCR has fewer choices, or you want to restrict your choices to just a few settings, the whole table should be filled such that the choices are repeated.
 The example here is for a VCR that has only three settings: 2, 12, and 24 hours.